-fact 1 All ES&S tabulation systems are submitted to rigorous and extensive independent test campaigns as part of the Election Assistance Commission's (EAC) Voting System Certification Program.
-The EAC's security performance standards, developed by scientists, academicians and election officials, ensure unrivaled security

-Federally-accredited independent laboratories thoroughly test all ES&S voting systems assuring unsurpassed integrity and transparency.
+ғаст 1 All ES&S tabulation systems are submitted to rigorous and extensive independent test campaigns as part of the Election Assistance Commission's (EAC) Voting System Certification Program.
+The EAC's security performance standards, developed by scientists, academicians and election officials, ensure unrivaled security voting systems assuring unsurpassed integrity and transparency.
 These independent laboratories provide an unbiased assessment of the system's capabilities and hold ES&S accountable to federal regulations.

-FACT
+{FACT}